tankwin08/Improved_fraud_detection_PySpark_feature_importances/README.md

 The feature importance code was obtained from [here](https://gist.github.com/timlrx/1d5fdb0a43adbbe32a9336ba5c85b1b2), which is a function can be easily incorporated into a pipeline.

-Good explination of this can refer to [here](https://www.timlrx.com/2018/06/19/feature-selection-using-feature-importance-score-creating-a-pyspark-estimator/).
+Good explination of feature importances in PySpark can refer to [here](https://www.timlrx.com/2018/06/19/feature-selection-using-feature-importance-score-creating-a-pyspark-estimator/).

 ## Data